Pragmatism, Functionalism, And William James Psychology

 During his prolific career, William James ventured into all philosophical and psychological arenas.
 Although he was trained and certified as a medical doctor, James found that his true interest was in the workings of the mind.
-He began his professional life with a doctorate in physical medicine,and from where he studied psychology and philosophy with the brightest and best of his day.
+He began his professional life with a doctorate in physical medicine, after which he studied psychology and philosophy with the best and brightest minds of his day.

-The topic of experimental psychologyis covered,andhis experience with illusions both visual and auditory are explained.
-The illusionis explained as a physiological response; pathways in the brain are formed through repeated behaviors and use, this leads to illusion when similar stimuli occur and are guided through the same pathways.
-James goes on to explain that the mind becomes accustomed to recognizing something that is repeated and when stimuli are similar an assumption is made, this assumption is the "illusion."
+The topic of psychology iscovered,andhis experience with illusions, both visual and auditory, are explained.
+The illusion is explained as a physiological response; pathways in the brain are formed through repeated behaviors and use, this leads to illusion when similar stimuli occur and are guided through the same pathways.
+James goes on to explain that the mind becomes accustomed to recognizing something that is repeated, and when stimuli are similar an assumption is made—this assumption is the "illusion."

-The four main concepts of habit, stream of consciousness, emotion, and will make up the bulk of the work.
+The four main concepts—habit, stream of consciousness, emotion, and will—make up the bulk of the work.
 Each of these concepts is complete with explanations and in some cases, empirical knowledge from James himself.
-These four concepts are a bit out sync with modern psychology, but they still have their merit.
+These four concepts are a bit out of sync with modern psychology, but they still have their merit.

-- A stream of Consciousness - The metaphor, "stream of consciousness" was coined by James and it shows a shift in how consciousness was understood.
+- Stream of Consciousness - The metaphor "stream of consciousness" was coined by James, and it shows a shift in how consciousness was understood.
 It was no longer a "chain" of consciousness, strung together like the links of a chain.
-It was now "stream," always flowing and moving forward.
+It was now a "stream," always flowing and moving forward.
 To James, consciousness was and is continuous, and humans could never experience the same idea or thought more than once.

 - Emotion - William James founded a new theory of emotion, the James-Lange theory.
-This theory states that emotion is the reaction and result of bodilyexperience and not a reaction to stimuli that trigger the bodily experience.
+This theory states that emotion is the reaction and result of bodily experience, and not a reaction to stimuli that trigger the bodily experience.
 When a stimulus triggers a physical response, the physical response triggers an emotion.
-This explanation of the nature of emotion received criticism then and now.
-Up until this theory was developed, the prevailing theory stated that the emotion triggered a physical response, e., you cry because you are sad.
+This explanation of the nature of emotion has received continued criticism.
+Up until this theory was developed, the prevailing theory stated that the emotion triggered a physical response (e.g., you cry because you are sad).

-The book, The Principles of Psychology was a comprehensive work covering the entire field of psychology as it was understood up until publication.
+The book The Principles of Psychology was a comprehensive work covering the entire field of psychology as it was understood up until publication.
 Many individuals who work in the field of psychology today still find many of the concepts and theories in this book to be informative and interesting.
-Modern psychology has come a long way since the year 1890 and the publication of James' book, but his brilliance is still respected and discussed today.
+Modern psychology has come a long way since the year 1890, but James’ brilliance is still respected and discussed today.

 Pragmatism And Functionalism

-Pragmatism is a philosophy, and to William James, it was a philosophy of truth.
-James was a pragmatist, and he understood truth through the lens of pragmatism.
-Pragmatism means practical, and William James believed only the practical, those things that are beneficial and help to move us in the right direction, are worthwhile.
-Pragmatism as a philosophy of truth was something James believed in, to him thetruth was arbitrary; it depends on belief.
+To William James, pragmatism was a philosophy of truth.
+James was a pragmatist, and he understood truth through that lens.
+Pragmatism deals with the practical.
+William James believed that only practical aspects of life, those things that are beneficial and help to move us in the right direction, are worthwhile.
+Pragmatism as a philosophy of truth was something James believed in strongly.To him,the truth was arbitrary; it depends on belief.

-The pragmatist approach was the approach James took whenever he was validating a theory of his own or others.
+Pragmatism was the approach James took whenever he was validating a theory of his own or others.
 The pragmatist movement, as a philosophical movement, was one James fell in with early in his career.
-It was an easy fit for James, he was a pragmatist at heart, and he scrutinized all the experience and information he accumulated, searching all the while for pragmatic answers to his inquiries.
+It was an easy fit for James.
+He was a pragmatist at heart, and he scrutinized all the experience and information he accumulated, searching all the while for pragmatic answers to his inquiries.

 William James has made enormous contributions to psychology.
-As the first person to offer a course in psychology in the Untied States, he helped to validate the science of psychology as something worth learning about.
+As the first person to offer a course in psychology in the United States, he helped to validate the science of psychology as something worth learning about.
 His work moved between philosophy and psychology, and he left his mark on both.
-As a philosopher, his firm belief in pragmatism helped him forge his path in psychology,and as a psychologist, he founded the school of functionalism.
+As a philosopher, his firm belief in pragmatism helped him forge his path in psychology; and as a psychologist, he founded the school of functionalism.

 Even withall the advancements in tech, great thinkers like William James are still viable sources of insight and information.
 William James never dreamed that ideas and theories would be exchanged across continents in the blink of an eye.
 His contributions to psychology helped lay the foundations on which psychology stands today.